Andrew Hersey is an independent planning consultant working nationwide.

 M-F 9.30 - 5.30

 The principal service offered is a pre-planning service.
-For instance if you want to build your dream house and you have found a site to build on, then I can visit the site and give advise as to whether you will receive planning on the site or not.
+For instance if you want to build your dream house and you have found a site to build on, then I can visit the site and give advise on any planning hurdles that you will need to overcome.
 You can therefore potentially save thousands of euros on professional fees.
-This is the most popular service as it is sometimes very difficult to seek a meeting with a planner from the local authority.
+This is the most popular service as it is sometimes difficult to seek a meeting with a planner from the local authority.

 Advice can be also given on what type of development would be suitable for a particular site - this is referred to as Site Appraisal